Lillium Brook Parcel A

 - The Missouri Department of Natural Resources has given general approval for this usage of this site for individual sewage treatment systems.

-- Septic systems must be constructed in accordance with County and State standards, and you must obtain permission from the Texas County Health Department, 950 N. Highway 63, Houston, MO 65483, (417) 967-4131 to install a septic tank.
-The average cost of a septic tank and drain field is $3500.
+- In-ground septic systems must be constructed in accordance with County and State standards, and you must obtain permission from the Texas County Health Department to install a septic tank.
+The average cost of a septic tank and drain field is approximately $3500.
+Composting toilets are available from under $1,000 to more than $3,000 according to your tastes.

 - Propane gas is available from local dealers.